apc42190/Portfolio/Clock/readme.md

-Analogue clock mad using the Raylib library.
+Analogue clock made using the Raylib library.
 I'm a proud father of 1 clock.